groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/release-notes/release-notes-2021/groupdocs.viewer-for-java-21.2-release-notes.md

 ## Major Features

-There are some features, improvements, and bug-fixes in this release, most notable are:
+There are features, improvements, and bug-fixes in this release, most notable are:

 *   Added support of retrieving an attachment file type
 *   Display folder name in the header when viewing archives